 The Jewishness of Christianity

 What we see after the birth of the Church is what I call God’s baby bubble for the Church.
 God gave His children some time to jell.
-Let’s remember that Christianity is undeniably Jewish.
-Jesus was born a Jew, raised a Jew, and fulfilled the prophecy of Moses and other Jewish prophets regarding the “Seed” of Abraham and the Messiah.
-As the apostle Paul wrote:
+Let me stop here for a moment.

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.Romans 1:16 (ESV)

 Gentiles are grafted into the True Vine.
 Therefore, the early Church was not without the Scriptures (Old Testament) or a large body of work that provided cultural norms that helped them begin the process of becoming the Bride of Christ “without spot or wrinkle or any such thing.”
 (Ephesians 5:25) However, when Stephen was martyred then the “baby bubble” was popped and the 1st century Christians were dispersed by rapid persecution from the Jewish leadership (Acts 8:1) because the Jewish Leaders saw the Gospel of Jesus as a Jewish heresy.